mikemenart/mikemenart.github.io/_pages/about.md

   - /about.html
 ---

-I am a post-doc in the Department of Computer science at The University of Toronto, hosted by [Aleksander Nikolov](https://www.cs.toronto.edu/~anikolov/) and [Nicolas Papernot](https://www.papernot.fr/).
+I am a postdoc in the Department of Computer Science at The University of Toronto, hosted by [Aleksander Nikolov](https://www.cs.toronto.edu/~anikolov/) and [Nicolas Papernot](https://www.papernot.fr/).
 I am also a postdoctoral affiliate with the [Vector Institute](https://vectorinstitute.ai/).
 Previously, I obtained my PhD the Ohio State University, where I was fortunate to be advised by [Raef Bassily](https://sites.google.com/view/rbassily).
-My research focuses on characterizing the limits of differentially private optimization and machine learning.
-Other research interests include the role of stability in optimization and learning, the study of gradient oracle complexity lower bounds in first-order optimization methods, and bridging gaps between machine learning theory and practice.
+My research focuses on expanding the theoretical foundations of machine learning.
+More specifically, I my aim is to use these inisghts to better design machine learning and optimization algorithms which operate under algorithmic constraints, such as privacy, stability, and fairness.
+The implementation of these algorithmic constraints has been severely limited by the lack of existing theory.
+Differentially private deep learning is primarily built on noisy stochastic gradient descent with clipping, but at the same time, this method exhibits poor performance in most cases.
+By contrast, the well developed theory on convex optimization has allowed us to develop a rich catalogue of algorithms with optimal rates under various algorithmic constraints.

 Research
 =====